 Historic Jamestowne – Colonial National Historic Site | Jamestown, VA

-Historic Jamestowne was the home of America’s first English Settlement: the original location of the 1607 James Fort and the later 17th century city of Jamestown.
+This was the original location of the 1607 James Fort and the later 17th century city of Jamestown.
 It’s a very nice and spacious park with archelogical digs and scenic spots along the James River.

 Travelling Foodie Tip: Highly recommend taking the Archeological Walking Tour to get a deeper understanding and appreciation on what it’s all about.
 The tour guides are archeologists who are so passionate about their findings of the settlement.